How to Choose the Best WordPress Theme for SEO

 Page builders generate a lot of code, and, as mentioned earlier, bloated websites are slow.
 This is bad for SEO.

-More importantly, when you create a website using a page builder and then switch themes, the layout — and consequently, the content on it — will require several edits.
-Your technical and on-page SEO could be affected, so be sure to account for SEO during a re-build.
+More importantly, when you create a website using a page builder and then switch themes, the layout – and consequently, the content on it – will require several edits.

-Choose a theme that has a popular page builder plugin built-in.
-Or, install a separate page builder plugin that works across most themes.
+Your technical and on-page SEO could be affected, so be sure to account for SEO during a rebuild.

+You will need to weigh the benefits of drag-and-drop page builders against the development resources required to fix any bloated code.
+If you’re building websites for clients you will need to expend resources to ensure that the sites perform well by fixing bloated code.

-6. Choose a Theme That Loads Quickly
+6. Choose A Theme That Loads Quickly

 Users have very short attention spans.
 Many will leave if a website takes more than a few seconds to load.
 Page speed is crucial for SEO.

 Improving page speed has shown tremendous results.
-A Deloitte Digital and Google study shows that decreasing load time by 0.1s led to an 8% increase in conversions on e-commerce websites.
+A study from NitroPack in partnership with Google showed that compared to a 2-second page load speed, 50% more visitors drop off when a page loads in 3 seconds.
+And a 0.1 second improvement led to an 8.4% increase in ecommerce conversions.

 It’s tempting to go for a reasonably-priced theme with a laundry list of features, like custom widgets or Google Fonts.
 But if you don’t actually use these functions, then they’re just slowing your website down.